-An important English speaking tip is related to how to close a conversation.
-We’ve all been there-talking to someone and wanting the conversation to end.
+An important English-speaking tip is related to how to close a conversation.
+We’ve all been there: talking to someone and wanting the conversation to end.
 But this is sometimes hard to do in a way that is not awkward or uncomfortable.
 Keep on reading for all the details you need to know about closing a conversation in the best way!

 p.s.
 If you want to know how to open a conversation in English, check out: How to Open a Conversation.